resonableMemory/RedditInfinityOrganizer/readme.md

 This project consists of three Python scripts: `duplicateFolderSorter.py`, `ExtensionfileOrganizer.py`, and `redundantAndInvalidRemover.py`.
 Each script serves a specific purpose to help you organize and clean up files downloaded from Infinity for Reddit app.

+Please note that these issues were encountered while running the Infinity for Reddit app on Android 8.
+The provided scripts aim to address these issues and streamline the organization and cleanup of downloaded files.

+Additionally, please note that this project was created for personal use to organize files before making a backup.
+You are welcome to use, modify, and distribute the scripts as per the terms of the [MIT License](LICENSE).
+Feel free to adapt the code to suit your needs and use it in your own projects.

 ## duplicateFolderSorter.py

 ### Functionality: